 Find out if you need to apply for consent before investing in sensitive land, significant business assets, or fishing quota in New Zealand.

-Do I need consent to invest in New Zealand?
+Who needs consent to invest in New Zealand

-Overseas persons need consent to invest in some sensitive New Zealand assets.
-A transaction does not need consent if an exemption applies.
+Overseas persons need consent to invest in some sensitive New Zealand assets, including the sale of sensitive New Zealand assets in another jurisdiction.
+Transactions do not need consent if an exemption applies.